Topics

 • Braille

 A tactile writing system used by many blind and partially sighted people, encoding letters, numbers, and punctuation as raised dot patterns.
-Relevant to refreshable braille displays, signage, and document accessibility.

 C